ruby/rbs/docs/sigs.md

 If errors are reported by the test, you will fix the signature.
 You will be sure that you ship a correct signature finally.

-The instrumentations are implemneted using `Module#prepend`.
+The instrumentations are implemented using `Module#prepend`.
 It defines a module with same name of methods, which asserts the type of arguments/return values and calls `super`.

 ## Type errors